HOME>SOUTHERN WV>NEW RIVER COALFIELD>CARLISLE & WHIPPLE

 Venanzio Di Zio's headstone.
 He may have died in the mines.

-further advises visitors to the graveyard to "say a prayer for those who died in the darkness so we can enjoy the sunlight."
+these beautiful hills of West Virginia.
+Say a prayer for those who died in the darkness so we can enjoy the sunlight.
+Visit

 CONCORD UNIVERSITY TOUR OF CARLISLE-WHIPPLE-SCARBRO IN 2008